 These are structured, workshop style sessions for people interested in playing with words and using their imagination.
 Each session focuses on a theme, technique or writing style.
 You don’t need any experience of creative writing.

 If you like playing you will love drama!
-A chance to play drama games, exercises and improvisations for 5 weeks then you will work with other drama groups for 4 weeks.
-Starting 1st Feb, 2018.
+A chance to play drama games, exercises and improvisations.
+The group will also be working with community groups to help ‘bring photos to life’.

 What you will need